mcgill-robotics/rover-embedded-2025/steering-motor-firmware/README.md

 0 degrees is not mapped to 0 degrees in counts to avoid wrap around which causes instability when moving the motor to 0 degrees.
 This is implemented by setting the reset value (at the 180 degrees point) when the limit switch is triggered to 50000 even though the motor will only have 33024 counts for a full rotation.

-To convert from angle to counts we convert angles to a range between 0 and 360 using modulo then adds an offset.
-The offset is calculated as `(LIMIT_SWITCH_RESET_COUNTS-MAX_COUNTS/2);` where `MAX_COUNTS` corresponds to 360 degrees in counts and `LIMIT_SWITCH_RESET_COUNTS` corrresponds to the 180 degrees point.
-By substracting `MAX_COUNTS/2` we substract 180 degrees in counts to obtain the 0 degrees point which is the offset.
+To convert from angles to counts we convert angles to a range between 0 and 360 using modulo then adds an offset.
+The offset is calculated as `(LIMIT_SWITCH_RESET_COUNTS-MAX_COUNTS/2);` where `MAX_COUNTS` corresponds to 360 degrees in counts and `LIMIT_SWITCH_RESET_COUNTS` corresponds to the 180 degrees point.
+By subtracting `MAX_COUNTS/2` we subtract 180 degrees in counts to obtain the 0 degrees point which is the offset.

-To convert from counts to angle the offset (0 degree in counts) is substracted from the counts value.
+To convert from counts to angles the offset (0 degree in counts) is subtracted from the counts value.
 Then we divide by `MAX_COUNTS` and multiply by 360 to obtain the angle in degrees.

 ## PID

 The PID Loop is implemented using the systick timer.
-In `stm32f4xx_it.c` The function SysTick_Handler is used to use the systick timer and calles the function `SysTickFunction` which processes our PID loop every ms.
+In `stm32f4xx_it.c` The function SysTick_Handler is used to use the systick timer and calls the function `SysTickFunction` which processes our PID loop every ms.

 `SysTickFunction` in `systick.c` runs the PID code and updates the code with the current encoder value that is automatically updated by the stm32 encoder mode.

-PID is setup using 4 parameters found in `pid.h`.
+PID is set up using 4 parameters found in `pid.h`.

 `kPw` and `kdW` are the constants for PID control.